 The Vauxhall Mokka X does its best to stand out but it’s neither as practical nor feels as upmarket as many alternatives.

 You can read more in-depth info on the Vauxhall Mokka X in the interior, practicality, driving and specification sections of our review over the following pages.
-Or, to get an idea of what savings you can expect on the Mokka X, just click through to our deals page.
+Or, to get an idea of what savings you can expect, just click through to our Vauxhall Mokka X deals page.